 “We found a job in Port Hedland, Western Australia on a mining camp.
 We stayed there for 4 months, getting our days signed off for our second year visa.”, Shannon explains.
 Matt worked at building new accommodations for the camp.
 Shannon worked in the kitchen, in construction cleaning and then got to work at the laundry.

-Paid hourly at a rate of $25/hour, they saved enough to keep travelling after completing their days.
+They saved enough to keep travelling after completing their days.
+They were paid hourly at a rate of $25/hour.
 “We saved enough to carry on travelling down the West coast and through South Australia up to Brisbane until the end of our first year visa.”

 A second year as a carpenter and in a winery